Book a computer including printing

 Library Members will be able to book online using the booking page.
 You will require your Library Card number and 4 digit PIN make a booking.

-Non members will need to phone a library & discuss with a member of the library team, and have a temporary library membership set up.
+Non members will need to contact a library & discuss access with a member of the library team.

 What are the track and trace requirements?